 - In Homestuck, troll reproduction is much closer to that of insects than humans (although they do end up looking humanoid).
 Nonetheless, the adult troll females that we eventually "see" do possess breasts.
-Author Andrew Hussie responded to this trope by saying that the readers shouldn't be so sure that they actually know what troll breasts are for.
+Author Andrew Hussie responded to this trope by saying that the readers shouldn't be so sure that they actually know what the biological purpose of trolls breasts is.

 - Hala River from Irregular Elis is an alien with breasts.

 - When Gabe, in Penny Arcade, gleefully remarks that an up-coming video game may feature boobs, Tycho gently admonishes him for thinking so pedestrian: "Imagine a Chik'thar hive maiden scuttling out of her mottled carapace.
 Her inviting, transluscent thorax heaving with ripe larvae.
 She retracts her guard plates, where forty alien breasts bristle with nipples... (eyes glaze over) Yes, yes, a thousand times yes..."

 - Lampshaded in the Sluggy Freelance arc "Years of Yarncraft", when Zoe points this out to Torg, Torg tells Riff how to tell which of the slimeblobs are female.
 Yep, it's boobs.

 - Dragons from Draconia Chronicles have a noticeable pair of bulges on their upper torsos.
 However, they're clearly beneath their hides.
 The author states they're actually "flight muscles".